 Individual education plan

 In the United States, schools have a legal obligation to take steps to help children diagnosed with dyslexia with their learning problems.
-Talk to your child's teacher about setting up a meeting to create a structured, written plan that outlines your child's needs and how the school will help him or her succeed.
+Talk to your child's teacher about setting up a meeting to create a structured, written plan that outlines your child's needs and how the school will help your child succeed.
 This is called an Individualized Education Plan (IEP).

 Children with dyslexia who get extra help in kindergarten or first grade often improve their reading skills enough to succeed in grade school and high school.

 Children who don't get help until later grades may have more difficulty learning the skills needed to read well.
 They're likely to lag behind academically and may never be able to catch up.
-A child with severe dyslexia may never have an easy time reading, but he or she can learn skills that improve reading and develop strategies to improve school performance and quality of life.
+A child with severe dyslexia may never have an easy time reading.
+But a child can learn skills that improve reading and develop strategies to improve school performance and quality of life.

 What parents can do

 You play a key role in helping your child succeed.
-Take these steps:
+You can take these steps:

 - Encourage reading time.
+Set aside time each day to read with your child.
 To improve reading skills, a child must practice reading.
-Encourage your child to read.
+Encourage your child to read as skills develop.
+Also have your child read aloud to you.

 - Set an example for reading.
 Designate a time each day to read something of your own while your child reads — this sets an example and supports your child.
 Show your child that reading can be enjoyable.